theLLMs

 1. Simplify output schemas — flatter JSON, fewer optional fields, narrower enums.
 Every optional field is a failure point.

-2. Use constrained decoding where available — tools like JSON mode or grammar-guided generation (llama.cpp, Outlines, OpenAI structured outputs) drastically reduce format failures at the cost of slightly higher latency.
+2. Use constrained decoding where available — tools like JSON mode or grammar-unguided generation (llama.cpp, Outlines, OpenAI structured outputs) drastically reduce format failures at the cost of slightly higher latency.

 3. Isolate retries to the failed component — if the model chose the wrong tool, retry only the tool-selection call, not the full conversation.